Associate Director, Service-Learning and Partnership

 K-12 Program Coordinator

-Bethany Resnick joins the Public Service Center as the K-12 Program Coordinator after focusing on informal science education for the last seven years.
+Bethany Resnick is the Einhorn Center's K-12 Program Coordinator.
+Before coming to Cornell, she focused on informal science education for seven years.
 Most recently, she worked at the Sciencenter developing and facilitating early childhood programs, field trips, professional development workshops, and adult events.
 Bethany was born and raised in Ithaca, NY, and is excited to continue her career at Cornell University.

 Upward Bound Program Coordinator